 STOP PAYMENT OF PREAUTHORIZED EFTS Sample Clauses

 STOP PAYMENT OF PREAUTHORIZED EFTS.
-You may place a stop payment order on preauthorized EFTs by calling FinWise Bank at the number listed on the statement for your Eligible Account at least 3 Business Days prior to the scheduled transfer date.
-We require your name and the account number associated with the transfer, and (a) the exact name of the payee, (b) the exact payment amount, and (c) the scheduled transfer date.
+You may place a stop payment request on preauthorized EFTs by calling the ProGrowth HELP Center at 0-000-000-0000 at least 3 Business Days prior to the scheduled transfer date.
+We require your name and the account number associated with the transfer, and the exact (a) name of the payee, (b) the exact payment amount, and (c) schedule transfer date.
 Failure to provide correct and complete information may make it impossible for us to stop payment of the preauthorized EFT.
-You agree to indemnify and hold us harmless from and against any loss incurred by us as a result of our paying an EFT if any of the information relied upon in the stop payment order is incorrect or incomplete (or as a result of our not paying a preauthorized EFT for which a valid stop payment order is in effect).
-If we pay a preauthorized EFT despite a valid stop payment order, we may require you to provide us with an affidavit describing in detail the dispute.
-Back to Top
+You agree to indemnify and hold us harmless from and against any loss incurred by us as a result of our paying an EFT if any of the information relied upon in the stop payment request is incorrect or incomplete (or as a result of our not paying a preauthorized EFT for which a valid stop payment request is in effect).
+If we pay a preauthorized EFT despite a valid stop payment request, we may require you to provide us with an affidavit describing in detail the dispute.

 STOP PAYMENT OF PREAUTHORIZED EFTS.
 If you have told us in advance to make regular, preauthorized EFTs from your Personal Deposit Account(s), you can stop any of these payments.
 Here's how: call or write to us at the phone number and/or address provided in Section 32 of this Agreement.
 In order to stop payment on preauthorized EFTs, we must be notified at least three (3) Business Days prior to the regularly scheduled EFT date.
 If you call, we may also require you to put your request in writing and get it to us within fourteen (14) days after you call.
 We may charge you a fee (as provided in our Fee Schedule) for each stop payment order that you give.